aahladmanas/aahladmanas.github.io/index.md

 ### About Me
 * * *

-I am a third year PhD candidate at NYU.
-I work primarily with [Prof. Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) on methods for causal inference that fold in modern machine learning.
+I am a third year PhD candidate at NYU working with [Prof. Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/).
+My current research focuses on robustness guarantees across populations for modern machine learning models using insights and techniques from causal inference.
+In recent work, we tackled causal effect estimation when standard assumptions like ignorability and positivity/overlap do not hold.
+I also work on improving calibration for survival models used for disease risk prediction.
 My primary applied interest is data-driven support and decision-making for healthcare in particular, and science in general.
-I'm also excited by generalization in inference and learning.

 I'm eternally excited about new ideas and finding good applications for causal inference!
 Shoot me an email if you want to chat!